ysde/grafana-backup-tool/README.md

 ## Configuration

-`gafana-backup-tool` uses environment variables to define the connection to a Grafana server, or alternatively hard-coded settings in `src/grafanaSettings.py`.
+`grafana-backup-tool` uses environment variables to define the connection to a Grafana server, or alternatively hard-coded settings in `src/grafanaSettings.py`.
 You need to add the following to your `.bashrc` or execute once before using the tool:
 ```bash
 export GRAFANA_URL=http://some.host.org:3000/